 How dangerous is epilepsy?

-It is nevertheless important for people with epilepsy to assess how dangerous their epileptic seizures are by finding the right balance between the (everyday) activities someone can and can’t do, for example.
+It is nevertheless essential for people with epilepsy to assess how dangerous their epileptic seizures are by finding the right balance between the (everyday) activities someone can and can’t do, for example.
 As there are so many different types of epileptic seizures, this varies from person to person.
 The questions below can help to assess how risky a particular activity is.

 • What does a seizure look like?